-Type of continuous professional
+Type of

+continuous

+professional

 Executive Directors development

-Mr. Zhang Jingzhang A and B
+Mr. Zhang Jingzhang

+(resigned on 21 August 2023) A and B

 Mr. Zhang Jianming A and B

 Mr. Zhang Jianfeng A and B

 Mr. Chen Weiqun A and B

 Mr. Zhang Bin A and B

+Ms. Chen Lu (appointed on 21 August 2023) A and B

+Non-executive Directors

-Mr. Guo Mingguang A and B Mr. Liu Jianbo A and B
+Mr. Guo Mingguang A and B

+Mr. Liu Jianbo A and B

+macponacine non executive 2 metro.

 Mr. Lou Baijun A and B

 Mr. Guo Yonghui A and B

 Ms. Yu Junxian A and B

 Mr. Lo Chi Chiu A and B